ljonestz/compoundriskdata/README.md

 ## Main Outcome file

 Alongside the individual datasets, the primary output is the 'Global_compound_risk_database.csv' file.
-A replica dataset is also produced as an .xls file, with conditional formatting outlined in 'Global database and summary sheet.r'
+A replica full dataset of the Compound Risk Monitor is produced as an .xls file as 'Global_compound_risk_database.xls', with conditional formatting outlined in 'Global database and summary sheet.r'